What is a Push Notification?

 Push notifications are very effective at helping users stay engaged with an app or re-engaging with an app they haven’t opened in a while.
 This is particularly useful because re-engaged users have significantly higher in-app conversion rates and lower acquisition costs than new users.
 Because you can receive pushes while you’re browsing in-app or even when your device is locked, this makes them a great way to convey messages of urgency, such as breaking news, current traffic conditions, or limited-time offers.

-- Banner notifications: these are short messages that pop up and disappear.
+Banner notifications: these are short messages that pop up and disappear.
 They can contain the beginning of a message (in the case of a chat app), or contain alerts for events like sales, sports scores, or flight check-ins.

-- Badge notifications: this type of notification looks like a little red badge applied to the app’s icon, usually with a number (to alert you, for example, of unread messages or new podcasts on your device).
+Badge notifications: this type of notification looks like a red badge applied to the app’s icon, usually with a number (to alert you, for example, of unread messages or new podcasts on your device).

-- Alerts: unlike push notifications, alerts stay on screen until you manually delete them.
+Alerts: unlike push notifications, alerts stay on-screen until you manually delete them.

-For example, a push message that informs you of a traffic jam near your house just before you’re about to head out to work in the morning is a helpful message, whereas a message about traffic in a foreign city, or a message sent at 4:00 AM, or in a language you cannot read isn’t nearly as welcome.
-If the messages are perceived as an unwanted distraction, this may motivate the user to head into their settings (there are different settings for iOS and Android devices) and turn off notifications for that app.
+When personalized, push messages receive a high open and click-through rate (CTR), and can be one of the most effective ways for mobile apps to reach out to their user base.
+However, their interruptive nature means that there’s a fine line between keeping users engaged and annoying them outright.
+For example, a push message that informs you of a traffic jam near your house just before you’re about to head out to work in the morning is a helpful message, whereas a message about traffic in a foreign city, or a message sent at 4:00 AM isn’t nearly as welcome.
+If the messages are perceived as an unwanted distraction, this may motivate the user to head into their settings and turn off notifications for that app.

-- Keep it snappy, short and sweet.
+Keep it snappy, short and sweet.

-- Personalize the content for the user - including language, time and content.
+Personalize the content for the user (including language, time and content).

-- Be judicious when you decide what’s push-worthy.
+Be judicious when you decide what’s push-worthy.
 Do they need this info right now?

-- Include push notifications in your attribution solution and optimize for best results.
+Include push notifications in your attribution solution and optimize for best results.

-Push Notifications and Adjust
+Push notifications and Adjust

 Tracking push notifications is effortless with Adjust.
 Once you integrate our SDK and create your unique tracker URLs, you can track the metrics of your push notification campaigns in one unified dashboard.
-To learn about how you can work with hundreds partners to optimize your retargeting and re-engagement campaigns.
+To learn about how you can work with hundreds of partners to optimize your retargeting and re-engagement campaigns.